-This setting yields three useful sources of variation: i) cross-district or cross-school/village variation in coca-growing suitability, ii) over-time variation in coca prices, and iii) variation in the age of exposure.
-I measure coca suitability in three ways: coca production in 1994 (prior to the events examined in my analysis), satellite image data showing where coca is grown, and a coca suitability index constructed based on the optimal conditions to grow coca.
-Time variation comes from changes in the black market price of coca induced by the U.S.-supported eradication program in Colombia.
+This setting yields three useful sources of variation: i) geographic variation in coca-growing in Peru, ii) over-time variation in coca prices induced by Colombian shocks, and iii) variation in the age of exposure.
+I measure coca suitability in three ways: historical coca production in 1994 (prior to the events examined in my analysis), satellite image data showing where coca is grown, and a coca agro-ecological index constructed based on the optimal conditions to grow coca.
+Time variation comes from changes in the black market price of coca induced by the U.S.-supported interventions in Colombia.
 I thus define age-specific shocks by interacting coca suitability measures and prices.
-Differential exposure arises since children within a district or village experience the coca boom at different ages and due to variation in coca suitability across districts, villages, and schools.
+Differential exposure arises since children within a district or village experience the changes in coca prices at different ages and due to variation in coca suitability across districts, villages, and schools.
+In addition, since Peru was not affected by rural insurgent activity when coca expanded, I can rule out any confounding factors related to civil conflict.